 Make your own list of “pleasures reserved for old age.”
 I’ll bet there will be some surprises there.
 We’re used to the list of “crosses of old age,” and certainly those are real, but there are pleasures too.
 It’s good to be keenly aware of them.

-A Jesuit theologian Pierre Teilhard de Chardin left us a beautiful prayer-reflection on death.
-In part, he prayed, “…at that last moment when I see I am losing hold of myself and am absolutely passive within the hands of the great unknown forces that have formed me; in all those dark moments, oh God, grant that I may understand that it is You…who are painfully parting the fibers of my being in order to penetrate to the very marrow of my substance and bear me away within Yourself.”
-(The Divine Milieu)
+A Jesuit theologian Pierre Teilhard de Chardin left us a beautiful prayer-reflection on death in his book The Divine Milieu.
+In part, he prayed, “…at that last moment when I feel I am losing hold of myself and am absolutely passive within the hands of the great unknown forces that have formed me; in all those dark moments, O God, grant that I may understand that it is you…who are painfully parting the fibres of my being in order to penetrate to the very marrow of my substance and bear me away within yourself” (Teilhard de Chardin, 89-90).

 John the Baptist’s words about Jesus work well for us, don’t they?
 He cried out, “He must increase and I must decrease.”
-That’s a good prayer for our life as well.
+That’s a good prayer for our lives as well.

 There’s a real sense in which we enter a new world as we age, where we decrease and He must increase.
 Tasks we used to complete quickly can now take all day; words we used to call up at will refuse to be remembered; our health is compromised; our prayer gets more distracted; tasks don’t get completed; some faults we hoped to overcome are still stubbornly there; the sleep we were planning to get when life slowed down eludes us.
 In short, we are decreasing—dear Lord, please increase within me!